knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationLevelingApi.md

 <a name="getuserlevels"></a>
 # **GetUserLevels**
-> ModelPageResourceUserLevelingResource GetUserLevels (int? userId, string filterName, int? size, int? page, string order)
+> PageResourceUserLevelingResource GetUserLevels (int? userId, string filterName, int? size, int? page, string order)

 Get a user's progress for all level schemas